Efficient Quantum Circuits based on the Quantum Natural Gradient: Introduction

 In this work, we propose a general symmetry-conserving quantum circuit ansatz based on the modification~\cite{Ho2019} of the well-known quantum approximate optimization algorithm~(QAOA) ansatz~\cite{Farhi2014}.
 The main characteristics of the SCom-QAOA circuits are summarized below.
 First, these circuits allow efficient preparation of arbitrary quantum states, including non-translation-invariant states despite starting from a translation-invariant initial state.
 In fact, for translation-invariant states, our quantum circuit ansatz is similar to that in Ref.~\cite{Ho2019}.
 Second, the pQC ansatz is chosen while conserving the symmetries of the model, when possible.
 This restricts the pool of allowed unitary rotations.
 Third, the depth of the circuit is determined by not only the desired fidelity, but also the amount of entanglement contained in the target state.
 In this work, we focus exclusively on pure target states and thus, von Neumann entropy of a subsystem serves as a useful quantitative measure of the amount of the entanglement.
 For a given desired fidelity, ground states of gapped one-dimensional Hamiltonians are generated by a circuit whose depth that depends not on the system-size, but rather on the correlation-length of the system.
 The bounded correlation length of these systems leads to a bounded entanglement entropy for the ground states of these systems~\cite{Hastings2007}, which in turn leads to a bounded circuit depth.
 The depth for realization of critical one-dimensional system scales with system-size.
 Fourth, the proposed approach generates eigenstates of lattice Hamiltonians that are integrable as well as non-integrable without any discernible difference in performance, indicating the robustness of this approach.
 This is shown by creating low-lying eigenstates of non-integrable perturbed Ising and tricritical Ising lattice models.
 Finally, the proposed scheme can be directly implemented for creation of eigenstates of generic two-dimensional quantum Hamiltonians - a key set of problems where NISQ simulators have the potential to outperform classical computers.
+We note that several variants of the QAOA ansatz have been proposed, see Refs.~\cite{Wang_2020, LaRose_2022, Fuchs_2022, He_2023, Golden_2023}.
+In contrast to the previous approaches, the SCom-QAOA ansatz is built entirely out of the target Hamiltonian whose eigenstates are being computed.
+Importantly, the ansatz is constructed while respecting the symmetries that are conserved by the target Hamiltonian.
+This reduces the space where the search for the target space occurs, increasing the efficacy of the proposed ansatz.